Credentials and Prerequisites

 Provisional Student Status

 If you do not meet all the requirement criteria for admissions, you may still be admitted to a program as a provisional student.
 Admission in these cases is determined on a case-by-case basis.
 These candidates may be granted provisional status.
-To learn more about provisional status, please go to our FAQ page here.

 - Admissions Requirements